Mirobit/bitcoin-node-manager/README.md

 * Overview of the last received blocks
 * Overview of the last received forks (orphaned blocks / alternative chains)
 * Overview of the memory pool and containing transactions

-## Demo

-I set up a [live demo](http://94.156.174.45/bnmdemo).
-The password is `test`.
-All control functionality is disabled and all peer IPs are censored.

 ## Requirements